ZombiePangolin/OctoPrint-WaitForCooldown/extras/waitforcooldown.md

 #follow_dependency_links: false

 # TODO
-tags:
+#tags:
-- a list
+#- a list
-- of tags
+#- of tags
-- that apply
+#- that apply
-- to your plugin
+#- to your plugin
-- (take a look at the existing plugins for what makes sense here)
+#- (take a look at the existing plugins for what makes sense here)

 # TODO
 # When registering a plugin on plugins.octoprint.org, all screenshots should be uploaded not linked from external sites.
-screenshots:
+#screenshots:
-- url: url of a screenshot, /assets/img/...
+#- url: url of a screenshot, /assets/img/...
-  alt: alt-text of a screenshot
+#  alt: alt-text of a screenshot
-  caption: caption of a screenshot
+#  caption: caption of a screenshot
-- url: url of another screenshot, /assets/img/...
+#- url: url of another screenshot, /assets/img/...
-  alt: alt-text of another screenshot
+#  alt: alt-text of another screenshot
-  caption: caption of another screenshot
+#  caption: caption of another screenshot
-- ...
+#- ...

 # TODO
-featuredimage: url of a featured image for your plugin, /assets/img/...
+#featuredimage: url of a featured image for your plugin, /assets/img/...

 # TODO
 # You only need the following if your plugin requires specific OctoPrint versions or